pierrediedhiou/cybersecurity-journey/glossary.md

 - **UDP Scan** — An Nmap scan (-sU) used to discover open UDP services.
 Slower than TCP scans because UDP has no handshake mechanism to confirm port state
+- **True Positive** — An alert that points to something genuinely harmful and is confirmed as dangerous upon investigation.
+Also referred to as an incident
 ## U
 - **UAC** — User Account Control, Windows security feature that controls administrative privileges